terskayl/usd-asset-library/README.md

    mysql -u root -p assets < assets_backup.sql
    ```

+### File Crawler Tool
+  A script is also provided to create the database from scratch by crawling through the whole asset folder (i.e. Week 6 Assets).

+  You still need MySQL to perform this step.
+There should be an assets db already created so Django can connect with it.

+  1. Download our class's assets from Google Drive all in one folder and replace
+  `folder_path` in `./asset_library/library/script.py` with the folder location.
+  2. Open the python shell for Django using `python manage.py shell` in console.
+  3. Run the following code:
+      ```python
+      from library.models import Asset, Keyword, AssetVersion, Commit
+      # Clear current db
+      Asset.objects.all().delete()
+      from library.script import Script
+      a = Script()
+      a.runFileCrawler()
+      # Can check entries added
+      Asset.objects.all()
+      ```
 ### Environment Setup
    Optional: Setup a Python virtual environment however you usually do.